For Emmett Till's family, national monument proclamation cements his inclusion in the American story

 The African American Cultural Heritage Action Fund provided an initial $750,000 grant in 2017 to help rescue sites important to the Till legacy.
 With its partners, the Andrew Mellon Foundation and the Fund II Foundation, Leggs said an additional $5 million in funding has been secured for specialized preservation of the sites.

-Biden’s proclamation protects places that are central to the story of Emmett’s life and death at age 14, the acquittal of his white killers by an all-white jury and his late mother’s activism.
+Biden’s proclamation protects places that are central to the story of Emmett Till’s life and death at age 14, the acquittal of his white killers by an all-white jury and his late mother’s activism.

 In the summer of 1955, Mamie Till-Mobley put her son Emmett on a train to her native Mississippi, where he was to spend time with his uncle and his cousins.
 In the overnight hours of Aug.
 28, 1955, Emmett was taken from his uncle’s home at gunpoint by two vengeful white men.